-Holdings is considered a disregarded entity for tax purposes and is reported through the Hospital.
+Holdings and MACO are considered a disregarded entity for tax purposes and are reported through the Hospital.

 MEI accounts for income taxes through the current recognition of deferred tax liabilities and assets for the expected future tax consequences of temporary differences between tax bases and financial reporting bases of other assets and liabilities.